simpla-fusion/SimPla/docs/DesignDocument.md

  physical model (despite the used numerical algorithm)
 4. Easy to implement new physical model by code and m_data structure reuse.
 The separation of computation from numerical algorithms has similar advantages.
-And, in particular, this separation makes it possible to perform the performance optimization on computational level without affecting the physical model, numerical algorithms and program results.
+And, in particular, this separation makes it possible to perform the performance optimization on computational at_level without affecting the physical model, numerical algorithms and program results.

 * Idea(4) Discretization of partial differential equations using a human-readable syntax;